ISUgenomics/bioinformatics-workbook/100days/MacbookProInstallation.md

 ### Install Atom editor
 Having a great markdown editor to go along with your *GitHub* repo is a must for documentation of bioinformatic projects.
-<br>**Atom** is a free and open-source text and source code editor available for download at https://atom.io.
+<br>**Atom** is a free and open-source text and source code editor available for download at [https://atom.io](https://atom.io).
 This editor should be at the core of every developer’s toolbox.
-It allows for cross-platform editing, smart autocompletion for multiple programming languages, find-preview-replace actions, browsing file system, editing code in multiple panes, managing built-in packages, and versioning code using Git.
+It allows for cross-platform editing, smart autocompletion for multiple programming languages, find-preview-replace actions, browsing file system, editing code in multiple panes, managing built-in packages, and versioning code using `git`.

 Start the installation process by double-clicking on the file you downloaded to your Downloads folder.
 <br>`TIPS:` Atom did not open for me the first time when I double-clicked on it.
 You may have to right-click on the application and select *'Open'*.